-If the terms of a financial liability are modified, the Company evaluates whether the cash flows of the modified asset are substantially different.
+If the terms of a financial liabilities are modified, the Company evaluates whether the cash flows of the modified asset are substantially different.
 If the cash flows are substantially different, then the contractual obligations from the cash flows from the original financial liabilities are deemed to expire.
-In this case the original financial liabilities are derecognised and new financial liabilities are recognised at either amortised cost or fair value.
+In this case the original financial liabilities are deemed to expire.
+In this case the original financial liabilities are recognised at either amortised cost or fair value.